-- Financial Services Authority Regulation No. 17 of 2023 dated September 14, 2023, and Financial Services Authority Circular Letter No. 13/SEOJK.03/2017 dated March 17, 2017, regarding the Implementation of Governance for Commercial Banks. - Financial Services Authority Regulation No. 45/POJK.03/2015 dated December 23, 2015, concerning the Implementation of Governance in Providing Remuneration for Commercial Banks. - Financial Services Authority Regulation No. 21/POJK.04/2015 and Financial Services Authority Circular Letter No. 32/ SEOJK.04/2015 regarding the Implementation of Guidelines for Public Company Governance. - Financial Services Authority Regulation No. 33/POJK.04/2014 dated December 8, 2014, concerning Board of Directors and Board of Commissioners of Issuers or Public Companies. - Financial Services Authority Regulation No. 34/POJK.04/2014 dated December 8, 2014, concerning Nomination and Remuneration Committee of Issuers or Public Companies. - Financial Services Authority Regulation No. 55/POJK.04/2015 dated December 23, 2015, regarding the Establishment and Guidelines for the Operation of Audit Committees. - Decree of Board of Directors of the Indonesia Stock Exchange Kep-00101/BEI/12-2021 dated December 21, 2021, concerning Amendments to Regulation Number I-A regarding the Listing of Shares and Equity-like Securities Issued by Listed Companies.
+- Financial Services Authority Regulation No. 17 of 2023 dated 14 September 2023, and Financial Services Authority Circular Letter No. 13/SEOJK.03/2017 dated 17 March 2017, regarding the Implementation of Governance for Commercial Banks. - Financial Services Authority Regulation No. 45/POJK.03/2015 dated 23 December 2015, concerning the Implementation of Governance in Providing Remuneration for Commercial Banks. - Financial Services Authority Regulation No. 21/POJK.04/2015 and Financial Services Authority Circular Letter No. 32/ SEOJK.04/2015 regarding the Implementation of Guidelines for Public Company Governance. - Financial Services Authority Regulation No. 33/POJK.04/2014 dated 8 December 2014, concerning Board of Directors and Board of Commissioners of Issuers or Public Companies. - Financial Services Authority Regulation No. 34/POJK.04/2014 dated 8 December 2014, concerning Nomination and Remuneration Committee of Issuers or Public Companies. - Financial Services Authority Regulation No. 55/POJK.04/2015 dated 23 December 2015, regarding the Establishment and Guidelines for the Operation of Audit Committees. - Decree of Board of Directors of the Indonesia Stock Exchange Kep-00101/BEI/12-2021 dated 21 December 2021, concerning Amendments to Regulation Number I-A regarding the Listing of Shares and Equity-like Securities Issued by Listed Companies. - Circular Letter of the Financial Services Authority Number 32 of 2015 (SE OJK 32/2015)

-The aforementioned provisions emphasize the necessity for the implementation of Good Corporate Governance principles to be manifest, at a minimum, in:
+The aforementioned provisions emphasize the necessity for the implementation of Good Corporate Governance principles to be manifested, at a minimum, in:

-- The implementation of duties and responsibilities of Board of Commissioners and Board of Directors; - The completeness and implementation of tasks of committees and units performing the functions of the bank's internal control; - The application of compliance functions, internal auditors, and external auditors; - The implementation of risk management, including internal control systems; - Providing funds to related parties and large exposures; - The Bank's strategic plan; and - Transparency of financial and non-financial conditions of the Bank.
+- The implementation of duties and responsibilities of Board of Commissioners and Board of Directors; - The completeness and implementation of tasks of committees and units performing the functions of the bank's internal control; - The implementation of compliance functions, internal auditors, and external auditors; - The implementation of risk management, including internal control systems; - Provision of funds to related parties and provision of large funds; - The Bank's strategic plan; and - Transparency of financial and non-financial conditions of the Bank.

-CCB Indonesia is committed to consistently implementing the principles of Good Corporate Governance in every business activity at all levels of the organization.
+CCB Indonesia is committed to consistently implementing the principles of Good Corporate Governance in all business activities at all tiers or levels of the organization.

-In 2023, CCB Indonesia persisted in its endeavor to enhance the execution of Good Corporate Governance, maintaining and augmenting the advancements achieved in previous years across three key dimensions of governance: Governance Structure, Governance Process, and Governance Outcome.
+In 2024, CCB Indonesia persisted in its endeavor to enhance the execution of Good Corporate Governance, maintaining and augmenting the advancements achieved in previous years across three key Governance dimensions, namely Governance Structure, Governance Process, and Governance Outcome.